 It’s possible that in the near future we will see more unconventional, diverse, but at the same time simple color schemes.

 [Animated preloader animation by Dasha Ermolova, UI designer and illustrator at Yalantis]

 Read also: App icon design trends

 All in all, the direction of UI/UX design in 2016 hasn’t dramatically changed from last year.
 We’re still seeing a general simplification of interfaces, and an emphasis on functionality and user engagement.
-These trends are especially relevant because of the proliferation of small wearables and massive phablets.
+These user experience and user interface trends are especially relevant because of the proliferation of small wearables and massive phablets.
 As a new approach to solving these problems, Google’s material design concept is likely to play a decisive role in app UI/UX development, and we undoubtedly will see elements of material design in this year’s top app designs.